Tuee22/effectful/demo/healthhub/documents/engineering/testing.md

 > **📖 Authoritative Reference**: [Testing](../../../../documents/engineering/testing.md)

 ## Deltas

-- HealthHub follows the base guidance; no additional deltas are documented here beyond using the HealthHub compose stack and service name (`healthhub`).
+This follows base with no changes beyond service name (`healthhub`) and compose location.

-- Refer to the base document for canonical procedures; apply HealthHub-specific ports, credentials, and service names where applicable.
+Refer to the base document for canonical procedures; apply HealthHub-specific ports, credentials, and service names where applicable.

 ## Cross-References
 - [HealthHub Documentation Guide](../documentation_standards.md)